When it comes to planning a restaurant menu, food is a lot like fashion. Items may be popular for a short time or may exist indefinitely.

-Meatloaf, shepherd's pie, pot roast and gravy, macaroni and cheese…these items have been featured on restaurant menus for decades.
-The mass appeal of simple, filling foods isn’t likely to disappear anytime soon, even with the growing focus on healthier eating options at restaurants.
+- Classic comfort food.
+Meatloaf, shepherd's pie, pot roast and gravy, and macaroni and cheese have been featured on restaurant menus for decades.
+Customers enjoy the experience of dining on comforting, home-cooked food that they don't have to prepare themselves.
+The mass appeal of savory, filling foods that remind customers of home and childhood isn’t likely to disappear any time soon.

 - Local ingredients.
 Menus featuring food that is grown or produced locally have seen an increase in popularity, especially among health-conscious and eco-conscious diners.
 Often called "farm-to-table," and frequently featuring organic options, local food lets consumers know the origin and quality of the food they are eating and feel connected to the people who produce it.
 Local offerings can make for great seasonal menu items.
 In addition to local produce, meats, and cheeses, locally produced spirits or locally brewed beers and ciders are also a popular menu item, especially among younger diners.

 - Gourmet versions of classics.
 Classic foods like hamburgers are some of the most recognizable and popular restaurant menu items.
 To put a creative spin on these crowd-pleasing menu items, many restaurants are creating gourmet versions.
 Gourmet burgers can range from the $33 Black Label Burger at Minetta Tavern (made with steak, rather than typical ground beef, and topped with caramelized onions) to the Le Burger Brasserie's $777 option, found inside Ceasar's Palace in Las Vegas, Nevada (made with Kobe beef and topped with, among other delicacies, seared foie gras and Maine lobster).
 Burgers aren't the only classics getting the gourmet treatment.
 For patrons with expensive taste, lobster macaroni and cheese, caviar-topped pizza, and more are eye-catching menu options.